 Update computers over WiFi, no VPN necessary

 SmartDeploy’s lightweight cloud-based solution allows IT to manage Windows 10 updates, by deploying their golden image to the target devices, over the cloud.
 That way when a device is shipped to a remote worker, whether it drop ships directly from a reseller or is sent from the office, IT can remotely deploy the golden image and the user will be ready to go with their updated computer.
 Once the machine is configured, IT can continue to manage the remote computer by deploying applications, automating silent tasks, and pushing device driver updates.
 Basic asset tracking is currently available and SmartDeploy is working on adding more robust asset and inventory management capabilities.
-While we’re laying down the groundwork, feel free to send any suggestions or things you’d like included in the product update by contacting firstname.lastname@example.org.
+While we’re laying down the groundwork, feel free to send any suggestions or things you’d like included in the product update by contacting [email protected].

 Watch out for this vulnerability in the Microsoft June Patch Tuesday

 Windows released their June Patch earlier this month which included a record topping 129 security patches, 11 were deemed “critical,” but none of them were zero-days.
 Most of the patches were to address vulnerabilities in the Windows file-sharing technology, Microsoft Server Message Block (SMB).
 The CVE-2020-1301 patch fixed a remote code execution bug in SMB capabilities included in Windows 7 and Windows Server 2008, both have reached end of support as of January 2020.
 However, a relieving factor in this flaw is the attacker would need to be already authenticated on the network to exploit it, making this security threat “Tenable.”
-This flaw is similar to another vulnerability, CVE-2020-0796, in the March 2020 Patch we covered in a previous blog.
+This flaw is similar to another vulnerability, CVE-2020-0796, in the March 2020 Patch.
 If you have not updated Windows 10 prior to that patch, look through the article to ensure you’re protected.

 Windows Insider Program Name Changes